ijh165/ElectionDB/README.md

 **_Attributes_**:
 <br/>The attributes are briefly described below where necessary:
-- *partyID* - the short party name used to identify the party, e.g. NDP, LIB, you have to generate this for independent candidates
+- *partyID* - the short party name used to identify the party, e.g. NDP, LIB, etc.
 - *partyName* - the full party name
 - *leaderFirstName*, *leaderLastName* - the name of the party leader
 - *partyWeb* - the party website address